sushiyade/tp/docs/team/flexibo.md

 * **New Feature**: Edit finance
   * What it does: Edit finance using any parameter
   * Justification: In case freelancers made a mistake manually and need to readjust the values/client linked
-  * Highlights: Allows editing of client (that exists in contacts), but once it edits, it no longer validates whether client exists or not
+  * Highlights: Edit is able to differentiate between commission and expense (i.e., you can remove a client from expense but not commission with edit command)

 * **New Feature**: Tabs
   * What it does: Allows users to navigate between tabs